 I still can't believe that this was the view from the terrace of our wooden cottage in Aurland 😍 It was literally hanging above the water of the fjord!
 Thanks for amazing stay @vangsgaarden.
 It's this type of place, where you could just stay in and admire the view the whole day.
 We did, however, go out to explore – you can find more pictures in the link in bio 😊 ~ *New post* Want to know how to get there in winter and what is worth to visit on the way?
 Have a look at the link in my bio 👆New post with a winter roadtrip itinerary in Norway is waiting for you on worlderingaround.com.
 Let me know what you think 🇳🇴 ~ Have you travelled in Norway in winter before?
 If you haven't, you can still fix it.
 Go and book a trip now 😄 ~ Follow my hashtag #worlderingaround for more travel content in your feed ⛰ . . . #visitflam #vangsgaarden #visitnorway #outdoorwoman #norwaynature #shetravels #bestofnorway #travelphotooftheday #adventurelover #adventuregirls #winterwonders #mittnorge #travellingram #mynorway #lovewilderness #housegoals #norway2day #awesomenorway #winterroadtrip #femmetravel #travelgirls #girlsthatwander #sheisnotlost #girlaroundworld #girlslovetravel #globelletravels #outdoorlovers #mountaingirl #fjords

-It’s a long drive back to Oslo – around 300 km, which can take between 4,5 – 5,5 hours or even more in a bad weather, so set off quite early.
+If you decide to go back to Oslo, prepare yourself for a long drive.
+It’s around 300 km, which can take between 4,5 – 5,5 hours or even more in a bad weather, so set off quite early.
 On the way, you can take a break in Hemsedal and try skiing in Scandinavian Alps.
 We had there our first cross-country skiing experience and it was so much fun!
 There are also several ski slopes and ski resorts, where you can rent the equipment and have a very nice meal to help you get more energy for the drive back to Oslo.
 Or you can extend your stay for a bit longer and choose one of the many great hotels and cabins in the area.

 Map of the Norway winter road trip – 5 days itinerary